wayke-se/components-react/README.md

 * `displayBankIdAlert`: An *optional* flag.
 By default, the user is identified with BankId to _Wayke_.
 To clarify that the purchase is to another retailer, an optional alert can be displayed in the BankId identification step _(`false` by default)_.
 * `serviceLogotypeUrl`: An *optional* flag.
 Set the logo.
 By default the manufacturers logo will be used.

+> For more information about settings and styling regarding *@wayke-se/ecom* see https://github.com/wayke-se/wayke-ecom-react.

 ### WaykeSearchSettings
 | Property                       | Type                | Required             | Values                                                                                                                                         |